 DEE estimation using doubly-labeled water requires injection of water with both the oxygen and water isotopically-labeled.
 As the hydrogen is lost only through water and oxygen through both water loss and carbon dioxide production, the difference in turnover rates between marked hydrogen and oxygen can be used to estimate metabolism.
 BMR will be measured using a flow-through respirometer to measure oxygen consumption.
-An oxygen analyzer is on site at the Alaska SeaLife Center and was used in winter 2000-01 experiments.
-BMR of all birds will be measured throughout the winter, including prior to any exposure to establish background rates.
+A metabolic chamber for harlequin ducks will be built during FY00 preparations; an oxygen analyzer is on site at the Alaska SeaLife Center.
+BMR of all birds will be measured throughout the winter, including prior to any dosing to establish background rates.